Skip to content

 • kube_oidc_client_id should be set to kubelogin

-To generate kubeconfigs that use OIDC for authentication, the following variables should be set in the config files for both clusters (both can't be true):
+To generate kubeconfigs that use OIDC for authentication, the following variables should be set in the configuration files for both clusters (both can't be true):

 create_oidc_kubeconfig: true